Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

 Zuko closed his eyes and sighed deeply as he waited for sleep to claim him so he could find some peace from his confusing thoughts.
-The same thoughts he had for the past four years.
+The same thoughts he had had for the past four years.

 After a quiet dinner, Katara's family made their way to their bedrooms to retire for the night.
 Since Hakoda had been appointed Chief of the Southern Water Tribe, their house was the largest in the entire tribe.
 It was not as grand as the Northern Tribe Palace, since it was not a palace in the first place, but it was still impressive nevertheless.
 It was made of smooth, thick ice and snow with many elegant carvings.
-It held the tribe meeting place as well as lodgings for guest and ambassadors.
+It held the tribal meeting place as well as lodgings for guests and ambassadors.
 Their house actually had a stone floor given to them by Omashu's eccentric ruler, King Bumi.
 It was the only building in the entire tribe that had a huge steel entrance door, a gift from Fire Lord Zuko himself.

 Katara let out a soft sigh as she entered her room and closed the door softly behind her.
 She removed her clothes and put on her warm sleeping attire before she made her way to her small pinewood dresser.
 The young woman sat in front of the mirror before she picked up her brush and started to comb her long, curly brown hair.